 In 2021, 16% of adults in Colorado say they used drugs (excluding cannabis) for non-medical reasons.1

-- 5% of men used drugs, and nearly 14% of women used drugs.
+5% of men admitted to using drugs, while nearly 14% of women used drugs.

-- 24% of black people reported using drugs, while around 16% of white and Hispanic people said they used drugs.
+24% of black residents reported using drugs, while 16% of white and Hispanic residents used drugs.

-- People earning less than $25,000 per year had higher rates of drug use than those in higher income brackets.
+People earning less than $25,000 per year had higher rates of drug use than those with higher incomes.

-- 16% of high school graduates reported drug use compared with over 19% of people with high levels of education.
+16% of high school graduates reported using drugs, compared to 19% with college education.

 In 2021, about 19.7% of adults in Colorado reported excessive drinking, including past-month binge drinking or heavy drinking.
 This figure was above the national average of 17.6%.2

-- Multi-racial, white, and American Indian/Native Alaskan people reported nearly equal rates of excessive drinking, around 22%, while the number for Hispanic people was 17%.
+Multi-racial, white, and American Indian/Native Alaskan residents reported nearly equal rates of excessive drinking at around 22%.

-- People who made $75,000/year or more engaged in the most excessive drinking behaviors.
+People who made $75,000 per year or more engaged in the most excessive drinking behaviors.